com-480-data-visualization/data-visualization-project-2021-famousworld/README.md

 Project Organization
 ------------

-    ├── Makefile           <- Makefile with commands like `make data` or `make jekyll` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
-    ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   └── processed      <- The final, canonical data sets for visualisation.
+    ├── data               <- The final, canonical data sets for visualisation.
     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.